joshnuss/react-hooks-in-svelte/README.md

 1. With `null` dependencies: `useEffect(fn)`.
 This runs on every render.
 2. With an empty array as dependencies: `useEffect(fn, [])`.
 This runs during mount, and cleanup function runs on unmount.
 3. With a list of dependency vars: `useEffect(fn, [a, b, c])`.
 This reavaulates whenever a dependency changes.
-The cleanup runs when any dependencies change and during unmount.
+The cleanup runs whenever dependencies change and during unmount.

 This is an example of #2, where the callback runs when component is mounted and cleanup runs when unmounted.